stefanuntura/C-3_Weather_App/README.md

 <h4>Remarks </h4>

-The historical data tab in the application processes a file consisting of bulk historical weather data of Emmen dating back to 1979, due to a 100mb file limit with github, this file was cut down by about half.
+The historical data tab in the application processes a file consisting of bulk historical weather data of Emmen dating back to 1979, but due to a 100mb file limit with github, this file was cut down by about half.
 So the file dates back to February 2003.

-Furthermore, If that part of the application is used when the application runs synchronously, it WILL crash the program (and probably your pc).
+Furthermore, If that part of the application is used when the application runs synchronously, it WILL crash your pc if the list is large enough (Or at least ours did).